mpocciotti/aws/README.md

 # aws
 tests done with AWS
-This repository contains tests script in Python to interact with AWS
+This repository contains tests scripts in Python to interact with AWS